 One feature that makes electro-optic probing very attractive as a failure analysis technique is the fact that it is a non-destructive technique.
 However, the sample may need to be prepared for the direct electro-optic technique (the backside of the die must be exposed and in a condition such that infrared light can reach the circuitry of interest).
 Consequently, electro-optic probing should be performed immediately after rapid localization techniques.
 If you have electron beam capability to probe the IC and the signals can be adequately sampled using e-beam techniques, use electron beam probing.
 If the signals to be probed cannot be properly sampled using e-beam techniques (high frequency, low duty cycle, single shot event), try electro-optic techniques.

-Figure 1 - Comparison of measurements made with backside optical probing and with a standard, high speed oscilloscope (after Heinrich et. al. Courtesy IBM Corp.).
+Comparison of measurements made with the backside optical probe and a high-speed oscilloscope: backside optical probe (top graph) and high-speed oscilloscope (bottom graph) (after Heinrich et. al. Courtesy IBM Corp.)